 26. How do I get my B-box located?

-• Call Public Works at (815) 838-0549.
+• Call the Water Department at (815) 838-0549, option 3.
 They will write a work order for the Water Department to locate the B-box.
 It is important to allow a 48 hour notice prior to locate.

 27. What do I do if I have rusty water after a main break repair or hydrant flushing?

 • Sediment in the water pipes can be knocked loose during either water main repair or hydrant flushing, causing the water to turn a shade of brown.
 This water is not dangerous or contaminated.
 To alleviate this problem, you should run any faucet in your house that does not have a filtration screen until the water is clear (usually this will be a faucet in a utility sink).
-If the problem persists, call Public Works at (815) 838-0549.
+If the problem persists, call the Water Department at (815) 838-0549, option 3.

-28. Who do I call for solid waste management?
+28. Who do I call for sewer issues?

 • Lockport Sanitary Sewer Department at (815) 838-1705.

-29. Who do I call for waste pickup?
+29. Who do I call for garbage/recycling pickup?

 • These flags represent the utilities located underground.

 i.
 Orange – Phone

 v.
 Blue – Water

 33. I am having problems with mosquitoes.
 Who should I call?

 • Public Works at (815) 838-0549, option 8.